cl3225/CHAZ/README.md

 "lifelength" is the amount length of time of the storm's life. "stormID" represents how many storms have been run at this year.  "ensembleNum" is the number of members in the intensity ensemble.

-One example use of the output data is to create the below track plot:
+One possible use of the output data is to create the below track plot:

 ![Track plot](https://user-images.githubusercontent.com/46905677/127382931-8a34a1e2-9b77-4d48-9f93-253bc674f3ce.png)